unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 }
 ```

-Now if we query for “**brad.zil**” we should get a response as below:
+Now if we query for `brad.zil`, we should get a response as below:

 ```javascript
 {